hutingerica/beyond-flavour/src/pages/recipes/001-turnip-gyoza.md

 ###### `📝 : Notes`

-> Dumpling is a broad classification of dishes that consist of pieces of dough wrapped around a filling, or of dough without filling.
+> Knead well until smooth.
+Cover the dough loosely with plastic wrap, foil, or a towel.
+Let the dough rise in a warm, draft-free location.

 </div>